Kajabi is an all in one marketing platform that offers you the features of several tools in one.

 When I first started my business, I used the Clickfunnels $97 plan, along with Convertkit.

-There is no doubt that Clickfunnels is my favorite sales funnel builder, but there comes a point in your business when you want to have all your assets on one platform, and that’s where Kajabi comes in.
+There is no doubt that Clickfunnels was my favorite sales funnel builder, but there comes a point in your business when you want to have all your assets on one platform, and that’s where Kajabi comes in.

 Kajabi is built for course and membership hosting but works equally well for building sales funnels.